alecrimi/dyfunconnclustering/README.md

 Overlaps in Brain Dynamic Functional Connectivity between Schizophrenia and Autism Spectrum Disorder Andry Andriamananjara, Rayan Muntari, Alessandro Crimi

-The flexibility analysis relies on the generalized Louvain Modularity script from https://github.com/GenLouvain/GenLouvain
+The clustering relies on the generalized Louvain Modularity script from https://github.com/GenLouvain/GenLouvain while our code about flexibility index in Python is based on the Matlab script of D.Basset http://commdetect.weebly.com/